MiracleUFO/react-g-translator/README.md

 ```

 #### For best use of [`<Translator />`](#to-translate-whole-component):
-- The `<Translator />` wrapper will only translate React non-void elements that are not components themselves (i.e A parent component will not translate children components.
-It will only translate other React non-void elements inside it, this is for improved scoping of the wrapper's `from` and `to` props.)
+- The `<Translator />` wrapper will only translate React non-void elements and fragments that are not components themselves (i.e A parent component will not translate children components.
+It will only translate other React non-void elements or fragments inside it, this is for improved scoping of the wrapper's `from` and `to` props.)
 -  Each non-void React element is translated like a paragraph, for best translation please avoid `<br />` and use `<p>` instead, and always end sentences with fullstop.
 - If **spacing** is needed before or after an **inline element**, it should be written as `{' '}` (JSX) this is because translation removes all starting or ending spacing it deems unnecessary.
 -  To opt out of translating a variable wrap it in either the `<code>` or `<var>` element.
 Variables of type `number` are not translated by default.
 Keyboard inputs you don't want translated should be wrapped in `<kbd>`.